 The cost of your new floor depends on a wide variety of factors.
 The cost of many types of flooring, including marble floor costs, relies heavily on square footage.

-Not all marble is the same.
-The rarity, quarry location, and physical details of each type of marble impact its overall cost.
-Some types of marble, like Calacatta, which is only found in Italy, are found only in some locations.
-This can mean they’re limited in availability and more expensive to transport long distances, so they may be more expensive than more common types of marble or ones that are quarried near you.
+The rarity, quarry location, and physical details of each type of marble impact your overall cost.
+Some types of marble are only found in certain locations, which limits availability and makes it more expensive to transport.
+More common types of marble quarried near you will be less expensive.

 Marble tiles cost $5 to $10 per square foot, while marble slabs for flooring can cost $10 to $20 per square foot.
 Marble slabs are thicker and heavier than tiles, making them more expensive.
 Marble slabs are more commonly used for counters or even walls, while tiles are better suited for flooring.

-Marble tile costs can also vary depending on several factors, from the type of marble to the size of the tile.
+Marble tile costs can also depend on several factors, from the type of marble to the size of the tile.

 The quality of marble can help determine the cost.
 Quality grades are assigned from A to D, based on the appearance of the marble, color consistency, and whether it has blemishes, defects, or flaws.

-When you think of marble, you probably picture a white slab with light gray veining.
+When you think of marble, you most likely picture a white slab with light gray veining.
 But marble comes in a variety of colors, from white to black and many in between, with rarer colors often costing more than white or gray.

 Most marble is set in a straight line, with even slabs or tiles lined up.
 For most installers, straight-set marble is the most affordable installation pattern.
 But custom marble patterns like herringbone, mosaic, diamond, and others can cost extra because of the skill and extra time it takes to cut and place the tiles or slabs.
 If you want your marble flooring set in a specialty pattern, plan to spend 10% to 25% more on labor costs.

 Installing polished marble in your bathroom could be a recipe for disaster because this finish can be slippery, especially when wet.
-Instead, you should consider marble with a tumbled finish, which offers more slip resistance and is ideal for rooms with high moisture.
+Instead, consider marble with a tumbled finish, which offers more slip resistance and is ideal for rooms with high moisture levels.

 Labor costs vary across cities and regions, and the experience and qualifications of your specific contractor can also make the price higher or lower.
 It is important to remember that the installation and materials you choose are the most important parts of the job.